trpc-group/trpc-go/docs/user_guide/reverse_proxy.md

 ### Q1: SerializationType and CurrentSerializationType what do these two options mean and what is the difference

-tRPC-Go provids `SerializationType` and `CurrentSerializationType` to support proxy forwarding.
+tRPC-Go provides `SerializationType` and `CurrentSerializationType` to support proxy forwarding.

 SerializationType is mainly used for context passing of network calls, and CurrentSerializationType is mainly used for current framework data parsing.
 `SerializationType` refers to the original serialization method of the body, which is normally specified inside the protocol field.